Tackling Long Code Search with Splitting, Encoding, and Aggregating: Introduction

-Therefore, we present \model (\underline{M}odeling \underline{L}ong Code for \underline{C}ode \underline{S}earch) to deal with long code and get better code representations.
-As described in \cref{Figure:split_and_fusion}, we first split the long code into a code piece set.
-Then we use the sliding window method to obtain a partially overlapping code block set.
-The existing code encoders are used to obtain the embeddings of code blocks.
-At last, we fuse the embeddings to get the long code representations.
-Through extensive experiments, we find the proposed AST-based splitting method and attention-based fusion method outperform other splitting and fusion methods.
-Due to the different code block numbers obtained by different code snippets, we designed a \blockBatch module for acceleration.
-On the CodeSearchNet dataset, \model achieves the state-of-the-art results with an overall mean reciprocal ranking (MRR) score of 0.785, which is 10.1\% higher than GraphCodeBERT.
+As depicted in \cref{Figure:split_and_fusion}, the process involves splitting the long code into a set of code pieces, followed by utilizing the sliding window method to generate a partially overlapping code block set.
+Existing code encoders are then used to obtain embeddings for each code block.
+Finally, these embeddings are aggregated to generate representations for the entire long code.
+Through extensive experiments, we have found that the proposed AST-based splitting method and attention-based aggregation method outperform other techniques for splitting and aggregation.
+Due to the varying numbers of code blocks obtained from different code snippets, parallel operation becomes challenging.
+To address this problem, we have designed a \blockBatch module for acceleration.
+It is important to note that \model is encoder-agnostic, meaning it can be used with different Transformer-based encoders.
+When compared to various Transformer-based encoder baselines, \model achieves a significant improvement in mean reciprocal ranking (MRR) performance, ranging from 7\% to 10\%.

-The contributions of this work can be summarized as: \begin{itemize} \item Empirical finding and verification of the difficulty for modeling long code in existing code search models. \item We propose \model and design an AST-based splitting and attention-based fusion method. we also design a \blockBatch module for acceleration. \item Through extensive experiments, we show the effectiveness of the proposed \model in six programming languages. \end{itemize}
+The contributions can be summarized as: \begin{sloppypar} \begin{itemize} \item Empirical finding and verification of the difficulty for modeling long code in existing Transformer-based code search models. \item We propose a new baseline \model and explore an optimal splitting and aggregation setting.
+We also design a \blockBatch module for acceleration. \item Through extensive experiments, we show the effectiveness of the proposed \model with different encoder baselines in six programming languages, resulting in a strong baseline for code search.
+Our source code and experimental data are available at: \url{https://github.com/fly-dragon211/SEA}.